JetBrains/markdown/README.md

 - drop itself
 - complete itself

-The _[marker-processor]_ stores the blocks, executes the actions chosen by the blocks, and, possibly, adds some new ones.
+The _[MarkerProcessor]_ stores the blocks, executes the actions chosen by the blocks, and, possibly, adds some new ones.

 ### Parsing inlines

-For the sake of speed and parsing convenience, the text is passed to the [lexer] first.
+For the sake of speed and parsing convenience, the text is passed to the [MarkdownLexer] first.
 Then the resulting set of tokens is processed in a special way.

 Some inline constructs in Markdown have priorities, i.e., if two different ones overlap, the parsing result depends on their types, not their positions - e.g. ``` *code, `not* emph` ``` and ``` `code, *not` emph* ``` are both code spans + literal asterisks.
 This means that normal recursive parsing is inapplicable.

 Still, the parsing of inline elements is quite straightforward.
-For each inline construct, there is a particular _[sequential-parser]_ which accepts some input text and returns:
+For each inline construct, there is a particular _[SequentialParser]_ which accepts some input text and returns:

 1. The parsed ranges found in this text;
 2. The sub-text(s), which are to be passed to the subsequent inline parsers.